 Hi!
 I’m Jesse.
 I’m a writer and a DJ on WFMU.
 The Frow Show airs live late-night every Monday from midnight to 3am on WFMU–91.1 in NYC, etc.–and wherever in time-space you are through the archive.
 You can follow along with whatever I’m currently doing by way of Twitter.

-My new book, Heads: A Biography of Psychedelic America, comes out on March 29th, 2016 through Da Capo.
+My new book, Heads: A Biography of Psychedelic America, came out on March 29th, 2016 through Da Capo and is out in the universe now.
 You can read more about it (and order it) here.
-I’ll be doing some readings & other events in the spring & beyond.
-You can find out about all upcoming Heads events via the good ol’ @HeadsNews Twitter account, its Facebookly stepchild, and the weekly Heads News email bulletin, highlighting the most important psychedelic news stories each week along with new original writing, Heads activities, Deadology, and more.
+You can find out about all upcoming Heads events (and get psychedelic news and history) via the good ol’ @HeadsNews Twitter account, its Facebookly stepchild, and the weekly Heads News email bulletin, highlighting the most important psychedelic news stories each week along with new original writing, Heads activities, Deadology, and more.
 Signed copies of the book are available via Blank Space.